IMF stresses urgency of reforms in Lebanon to restore economic stability

 Azour said that to restore confidence in the economy some of the long-awaited reforms in the energy and telecom sectors must be “clearly implemented with a very articulate timetable.”

-He said the fund was in regular discussions with the Lebanese authorities but that they had not asked the IMF to provide program funding.
+He said the fund was in regular discussions with the Lebanese authorities but that they had not asked the IMF to provide programme funding.

 Editing by Deepa Babington